vacp2p/vac.dev/research/2022-08-20-introducing-waku-product.md

 Nwaku's documentation, stability and performance has improved, it is now easier to run your [own Waku node](https://github.com/status-im/nwaku/tree/master/docs/operators).

-Today, operator wannabes are most likely running their own nodes to support or use the Waku network.
+Today, operator wannabes most likely run their own nodes to support or use the Waku network.
 As we are [dogfooding](https://twitter.com/oskarth/status/1582027828295790593?s=20&t=DPEP6fXK6KWbBjV5EBCBMA) [Waku RLN](https://github.com/status-im/nwaku/issues/827),
 our novel economic spam protection protocol, and looking at [incentivizing the Waku Store protocol](https://github.com/vacp2p/research/issues/99), we are adding further reasons to run your own Waku node.

-For those who were following us in 2021, note that we are retiring the _Waku Connect_ branding in favour of the _Waku_ branding.
+For those who were following us in 2021, note that we are retiring the web focused _Waku Connect_ branding in favour of the _Waku_ branding.

 # Waku for Your Project

 As discussed, Waku is now available on various platforms.
-So, how can Waku benefit your project?
+The question remains: How can Waku benefit **your** project?

 Here are a couple of use cases we recently investigated:

-## Layer 2 decentralization
+## Layer-2 Decentralization

-Most Roll-ups use a centralized sequencer or equivalent.
+Most (all?) roll-ups use a centralized sequencer or equivalent.
 Running several sequencers is not as straightforward as running several execution nodes.
 Waku can help:

-- Provide a neutral marketplace for a mempool: If sequencers compete for L2 tx fees, they may not be incentivized to share user transactions with others sequencers.
+- Provide a neutral marketplace for a mempool: If sequencers compete for L2 tx fees, they may not be incentivized to share user transactions with other sequencers.
   Waku nodes can act as a neutral network to enable all sequences to access transactions (as Waku nodes are agnostic to message payloads).
-- Enable censorship-resistant wallet<>L2 communication: By integration Waku in user's wallets and sequencer/validators, interaction with the L2 could be done in a decentralized manner, avoid the usage of a single failure point (RPC URL).
+- Enable censorship-resistant wallet<>L2 communication: By integration Waku in user wallets and sequencers, interaction with the L2 could be done in a decentralized manner, avoiding the usage of a single point of failure (RPC URL).
-- Provide rate limiting mechanism for spam protection: If the data exchanged between sequencers is encrypted or split (block chunks), then a rate limit mechanism may be needed to avoid DDOS attacks.
-Waku RLN can provide this.
+- Provide rate limiting mechanism for spam protection: If the data exchanged between sequencers/nodes is encrypted or split (block chunks), then a rate limit mechanism may be needed to avoid DDOS attacks.
+[RLN](https://rfc.vac.dev/spec/32/) can provide this.

 ## Device pairing and communication

-Using [Waku Device Pairing](https://rfc.vac.dev/spec/43/), it would be possible for a user to pair devices and enables a secure encrypted communication channel between them.
+Using [Waku Device Pairing](https://rfc.vac.dev/spec/43/), it will be possible for a user to pair devices and enable a secure encrypted communication channel between them.
 As this channel would operate over Waku, it would be censorship-resistant and privacy preserving.
 This two devices could be:

-- Ethereum node and browser wallet for remote admin
+- Ethereum node and mobile phone to access a remote admin panel,
-- Alice's phone and Bob's phone
+- Alice's phone and Bob's phone for any kind of secure communication,
-- Mobile wallet and desktop/browser dApp
+- Mobile wallet and desktop/browser dApp for transaction and signature exchange.

-Check [js-waku#950](https://github.com/waku-org/js-waku/issues/950) for the latest update on a PoC.
+Check [js-waku#950](https://github.com/waku-org/js-waku/issues/950) for the latest update on this.

 # Get Involved

-If you are a developer, grab any of the Waku implementation and integrate it in your app: https://waku.org/platform.
+If you are a developer, grab any of the Waku implementations and integrate it in your app: https://waku.org/platform.

-Research?
-See https://vac.dev/contribute on how to contribute.
+Researcher?
+See https://vac.dev/contribute on how to participate to Waku research.

 Not a developer but techie enough?
 Try to run your own node: https://waku.org/operator.

 Otherwise, you can play around with the various web examples: https://github.com/waku-org/js-waku-examples#readme.

-If you want to help, we are [hiring](https://jobs.status.im/!
+If you want to help, we are [hiring](https://jobs.status.im/)!

 # Moving Forward